Multiple Linear Regression - Explained

 Also, R-squared or R2, which is the coefficient of determination is a statistical metric that measures how much variation in an outcome is explainable by the variation in the independent variables.
 R2 always increases as more predictors are added to the MLR model even if they have no connection with the outcome variable, hence R2 is not an appropriate metric to identify the predictors that should be included or excluded in a model.

-References for Multiple Regression Analysis
+Academic Research on Multiple Regression Analysis